jha-121/Documantation/Readme.md

           Your browser does not support the audio element.
           </audio>
 ```
-###    HTML Audio - How It Works
-       The controls attribute adds audio controls, like play, pause, and volume.
-       The <source> element allows you to specify alternative audio files which the browser may choose from.
-       The browser will use the first recognized format.
-       The text between the <audio> and </audio> tags will only be displayed in browsers that do not support
-       the <audio> element.

 ###    HTML <audio> Autoplay
        To start an audio file automatically, use the autoplay attribute: